datamonsters/ryzen-ai-documentation/examples/README.md

 │ ├── resnet50                      # model name
 │ │ ├── README.md                   # instructions on how to run the example
 │ │ ├── ...                         # other files needed for launching example on Ryzen AI
+│ ├── opt                           # model name
+│ │ ├── README.md                   # instructions on how to run the example
+│ │ ├── ...                         # other files needed for launching example on Ryzen AI
 │ ...
 ├── scripts                         # helper scripts folder
 │ ├── config.env                    # env-variables configuration of all needed paths for configuring the project